Kayaking – The Pursuit of Happiness

 The Intermediate/Advanced boater kayaks fairly regularly, has a good river roll and wants to learn more advanced skills.
 These courses accommodate people with varying degrees of ability and we have a wide array of quality whitewater to tailor the program accordingly.

 We also offer these special programs:

 Not Quite Grown-Ups Kids Kayaking Camps for kids age 10-14.
-These are operated concurrently, but separately, as our adult/lodge program towards the last 2 weeks in July each year.
+These are operated concurrently, but separately, as our adult/lodge program, the last week in July each year.

 A Typical Day At Otter Bar

 Every day at Otter Bar is filled with fun times, wonderful food, and good company.